Perturbations of Keplerian Orbits in Stationary Spherically Symmetric Spacetimes: Introduction

 \section{Introduction}

-In recent years, there has been much interest in studying theories of gravity alternative to General Relativity (GR): these theories have been motivated by the current observations, which seem to question the GR model of gravitational interactions on large scales, such as the galactic and cosmological ones.
-Just to mention some examples, one can consider $f(R$) theories of gravity \cite{capozfranc07,Soti,defelice} or MOdified Newtonian Dynamics (MOND) \cite{bek}.
-Other theories alternative to GR are motivated by the attempts of giving a description of the gravitational interactions in a quantum framework: the recently proposed Ho\v{r}ava-Lifshitz gravity \cite{horava1,horava2,horava3} is one example.
+In recent years, there has been much interest in studying theories of gravity alternative to General Relativity (GR) \cite{tsu,sath,clifton,yoo}: these theories have been motivated by the current observations, which seem to question the GR model of gravitational interactions on large scales, such as the galactic and cosmological ones.
+Just to mention some examples, one can consider $f(R$) theories of gravity \cite{capozfranc07,Soti,defelice}, MOdified Newtonian Dynamics (MOND) \cite{bek}, $f(T)$ gravity \cite{crc}, braneworld models \cite{dgp}, the relativistic MOdified Gravity theory (MOG) \cite{mog1,mog2}, curvature invariant models \cite{navarro1,navarro2}, Ho\v{r}ava-Lifshitz gravity \cite{horava1,horava2,horava3}.

 In order to get a deeper insight into these theories, it is important to test their predictions in a suitable weak-field and slow-motion limit: to this end, for instance, central mass solutions which generalize the one obtained in GR (the Schwarzschild solution) are investigated and their predictions compared to the data available from astronomical and astrophysical observations, in the Solar System and beyond.
 For these purposes, a general theoretical framework that can deal with classes of metric theories of gravity has been developed: the parametrized post-Newtonian (PPN) formalism.
 In the latter, the weak-field and slow-motion limit of these theories is studied in terms of suitable parameters, in such a way that experiments may fix their values: as a matter of fact, the current best estimates of the PPN parameters are in agreement with GR \cite{Will}.
 As a consequence, it is reasonable to believe that the effects of theories alternative to GR are small, so that they can be dealt with as perturbations of the GR background.